BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit the Dead Sea in Jordan, and what should I pack for it?
+When is the absolute best time to visit the Dead Sea to avoid the crowds and the intense heat?

-Beyond the main resort beaches, are there any less crowded or more 'local' spots to experience the Dead Sea?
+Are there any less crowded or more 'local' spots to experience the Dead Sea besides the main resort beaches?

-Besides floating, what else is there to do around the Dead Sea that's worth my time?
+Besides floating, what else is there to do in the Dead Sea region?

-Don't just stick to the water!
-The nearby Mujib Biosphere Reserve offers incredible hiking opportunities through canyons, especially after the rains.
-It's a stunning contrast to the salty sea.
-You can also visit the ancient fortress of Masada (on the Israeli side, but accessible via a day trip) for breathtaking views and history, or explore the mosaic city of Madaba, which is just a short drive away and offers a glimpse into Jordan's rich past.
+Don't just come for the float!
+The nearby Mujib Biosphere Reserve offers incredible hiking trails through canyons, especially after the rains.
+You can also visit the ancient ruins of Masada for a history lesson and stunning sunrise views, or explore the charming town of Madaba, famous for its mosaics.
+It's a region rich in both natural beauty and history.

 What is the cheapest month to visit Dead Sea, Jordan?